Golodirsen

-Golodirsen, sold under the brand name Vyondys 53, is a medication used for the treatment of Duchenne muscular dystrophy (DMD).
-It is an antisense oligonucleotide drug of phosphorodiamidate morpholino oligomer (PMO) chemistry.
+Golodirsen, sold under the brand name Vyondys 53, is a medication used for the treatment of Duchenne muscular dystrophy.
+It is an antisense oligonucleotide medication of phosphorodiamidate morpholino oligomer (PMO) chemistry.

 The most common side effects include headache, fever, fall, cough, vomiting, abdominal pain, cold symptoms (nasopharyngitis) and nausea.

 Medical uses

-Golodirsen is indicated for the treatment of Duchenne muscular dystrophy (DMD) in people who have a confirmed mutation of the dystrophin gene that is amenable to exon 53 skipping.
+Golodirsen is indicated for the treatment of Duchenne muscular dystrophy in people who have a confirmed mutation of the dystrophin gene that is amenable to exon 53 skipping.

 Mechanism of action

-Golodirsen has been provisionally approved for approximately 8% of all DMD patients amenable to exon 53 skipping.
+Golodirsen has been provisionally approved for approximately 8% of all people with Duchenne muscular dystrophy amenable to exon 53 skipping.
 It works by inducing exon skipping in the dystrophin gene and thereby increasing the amount of dystrophin protein available to muscle fibers.

 Adverse effects

 The most common side effects include headache, fever, fall, cough, vomiting, abdominal pain, cold symptoms (nasopharyngitis) and nausea.
 In animal studies, no significant changes were seen in the male reproductive system of monkeys and mice following weekly subcutaneous administration.
 According to the reports obtained from the clinical trials, pain at the site of intravenous administration, back pain, oropharyngeal pain, sprain in ligaments, diarrhea, dizziness, contusion, flu, ear infection, rhinitis, skin abrasion, tachycardia, and constipation occurred at an elevated frequency in the treatment group, as compared to their placebo counterparts.
 Hypersensitivity reactions, including rash, fever, itching, hives, skin irritation (dermatitis) and skin peeling (exfoliation), have occurred in people who were treated with golodirsen.

 Renal toxicity was observed in animals who received golodirsen.
 Although renal toxicity was not observed in the clinical studies with golodirsen, potentially fatal glomerulonephritis, has been observed after administration of some antisense oligonucleotides.
 Renal function should be monitored in those taking golodirsen.